thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 You panicked again.
 This person either read minds, or is extremely smart and have studied my way of thinking fairly extensively.
 A stalker?
 Someone who find sadistic pleasure in toturing overthinking nerds like myself?

-"I thought you cannot read mind?" *why are you hiding your power ... god?
-I thought there is no malicious intent here*
+"I thought you cannot read mind?" *why are you lying?
+What trickery is this?*

 "No, I cannot read minds still.
-Except we already did this last time.
+I know because we already did this last time.
-In the previous creation of your universe, you asked me exactly this."
+In the previous creation of your universe, you asked for exactly that."

 Okay.
 You sunk to your sofa.
 This is getting very trippy.